 Interfraternity Council (IFC)

-IFC is composed of 21 chapters which provide a rich experience of philanthropy, leadership, academic success, networking, service, and (of course) brotherhood.
+IFC is composed of 23 chapters that provide a rich experience of philanthropy, leadership, academic success, networking, service, and (of course) brotherhood.
 IFC chapters are generally housed, offering a historic perspective of fraternity life.
 Some chapters have been at Oregon State for over a hundred years, and others have re-started or chartered here in recent years.
 Membership sizes vary from the twenties to over 100, and all offer their own unique sense of brotherhood within the general IFC community.